 Here’s me, talking about myself:

 I come from a long line of comedians and writers, so naturally I wanted to become a trapeze artist.
-Sadly my youthful love of cake and Dr Pepper meant Meant none of the other trapeze artists could catch me, so I had wisecrack for a living instead.
+Sadly my youthful love of cake and Dr Pepper meant meant none of the other trapeze artists could catch me, so I had wisecrack to for a living instead.